-Do not pick up any needles or medical waste, and be cautious about sharp items like rusted metal or broken glass.
+Do not pick up any needles or medical waste Sharps container and proper gloves to avoid injury, and be cautious about sharp items like rusted metal or broken glass.
 These items can poke through bags, so take care to not injure yourself!

 Also, whether in a watercraft or on foot, be sensitive to any shoreline nesting areas or fragile environments.
 Go gently and calmly, also being mindful of private property.